rcrowther/django-taxonomy/READMEB.md

         ....
         ctx['nav_bar'] = TaxonomyAPI(1).term(1).tree()

-Then render that dat with this tag,
+Then render that data with this tag,

     {% load taxonomy_displays %}
         ...